-Shortly after we returned, Jonathan left for ten days of summer camp.
-A few days after that, Katherine and Caleb left for their summer camp.
+Shortly after we returned, J left for ten days of summer camp.
+A few days after that, Katherine and C left for their summer camp.
 (Katherine worked on the kitchen crew; she hasn’t been a camper for a while.)
 I stayed at home, cleaned, and enjoyed the quiet house.

 For a while now, Katherine has been volunteering a few times each month in the library at the boys’ school.
 This year, she also began working in the library that Wycliffe Germany maintains.
 The holdings consist of resources for languages, linguistics, translation, and exegesis.

 They’re used by Wycliffe members on furlough, doing home study, or who work close enough for the shipping costs to be reasonable.
 Katherine is now the main contact for the library and works several hours there each week.
 It’s a great fit for her, and she enjoys it.